mircoporetti/knowledge/vault/kitchen.food.recipes.pizza_napoletana_standmixer.md

 2. Add 600g of water and wait for a compact mixture
 3. Add slowly other water on the border, rising a little bit the speed
 4. Add the salt
-5. Add the remaining water
+5. Add the remaining water and continue for 12 mins
 6. Cover the bowl and put it in the fridge for 20 mins
 7. Mix again, middle speed, for 3 mins
 8. Again in the fridge for 15 mins